Unity-Technologies/com.unity.multiplayer.docs/docs/learn/rpcnetvarexamples.md

 ```

-We could have used an `RPC` instead, like for the Mage's projectile attack.
-In that case, since it's expected for that projectile to be quick, we don't mind the few milliseconds where a newly connected client could miss the projectile and we save on bandwidth having to manage a replicated object.
+We could have used an `RPC` instead, for example the Mage's projectile attack.
+Since it is expected for that projectile to be quick, we are not affected by the few milliseconds where a newly connected client could miss the projectile and we save on bandwidth having to manage a replicated object.
 Instead a single RPC is sent to trigger the FX client side.

 <!---```csharp reference